haavamoa/xaml-code-experiences/xaml.experiences/resources/helpers/animations/README.md

 # Animations
 When working with WPF and animations you quickly realize that animations does not work the same way as they do in `Xamarin.Forms`.
-In `Xamarin.Forms` you can easily use animations in the code behind by calling extension methods for any view, and the whats better is that these are awaitable.
-This means that you can queue up animations that wait for each other quiet easily.
+In `Xamarin.Forms` you can easily use animations in the code behind by calling extension methods for any view, and whats nice is that these animations are awaitable.
+This means that you can queue up animations that wait for eachother quite easily.

 In WPF you have to work with [Storyboards](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/graphics-multimedia/storyboards-overview?view=netframeworkdesktop-4.8) and the [Animation](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/graphics-multimedia/animation-overview?view=netframeworkdesktop-4.8) class.
 These can be a bit overwhelming and I find it quiet useful to try to move towards the same approach as `Xamarin.Forms` for simplicity.